-The characteristics of these Funds and their investment objectives are set out below.
+The characteristics of the underlying Funds making up the default fund and their investment objectives are set out below.

 4.1 Courtiers UK Equity Income I Shares Accumulation Fund

 The investment objective of the Fund is to achieve a combination of income and capital growth.
 The Fund achieves this through investment predominantly in equities of companies incorporated, domiciled or having the predominant part of their business in the UK.